 During cross-examination, attorneys will try and get you to present only one quality–defensive, angry, self-doubting.
 Your portrait conveys the “kindly listener” while delivering “knowledgeable assertion.”

 - eye contact

-- a smile, or a warm resting face
+- a smile, or a warm resting face and additional photos with

 - a serious resting face